-We also offer assessment and therapy for adults who have voice difficulties, or adults aged 19 and over who have a stammer.
+We also offer assessment and therapy for adults who have voice difficulties, or adults over 18 years of age who have a stammer.

 A Speech and language therapist will be able to assess your communication skills to identify any areas of difficulty with your communication and will advise you on the best way to help with these areas.
 They may recommend a period of therapy or suggest communication strategies to help you manage the difficulty.

-For patients with communication problems, intervention may involve:
+For patients with communication problems, speech and language therapy may help with:

 - Improving understanding of spoken and written language

 - Improving production of spoken and written words

 - Improving voice quality

 - Improving overall ability to communicate with others

 Providing alternative means of communication, for example, through the use of communication aids.
 This may be supported by other specialist services including the Electronic Assisted Technology Services.